- Home

 - Insulate hot water pipes so you don't have to run as much water to get hot water, conserving both water and gas/electric

-- Replace old water fixtures (toilets, clothes washers, and showerheads) with the newer low flow fixtures
+- Replace high flow, old water fixtures (toilets, clothes washers, and showerheads) with the newer low flow fixtures

-- Contact the City's Water Use Efficiency Coordinator at jloukeh@chinohills.org for free leak detection cards while supplies last
+- Contact the City's Water Use Efficiency Coordinator for information on toilet rebates & leak detection kits while supplies last

 - Install faucet aerators on all of your faucets